-Our tips give you a great guide to follow, and they’ll help you to keep your vehicle in good condition while it’s not in use.
+Our tips give you a great guide to follow, and they’ll help you to keep your vehicle in good condition generally, particularly if it’s not in regular use.

 Remember, even if you’ve been granted an extension to your vehicle’s MOT, it’s still your legal responsibility to ensure your car or van is roadworthy and safe.

 Look after your tyres and they’ll look after you

 It’s a well-known motoring truth that the tyres are the only points of contact between your vehicle and the road.
 All the more reason to make sure they’re in good condition for when you need to start driving again!